Vickie Guerrero: Other media

-Guerrero has appeared in two video games.
+Vickie has appeared in two video games.
 She made her in-game debut in WWE '12 as a playable DLC character and in WWE 2K15 as an exclusive manager for the Microsoft Windows, Xbox One and PlayStation 4 versions.

-In 2019, Guerrero began hosting her own podcast, Excuse Me: The Vickie Guerrero Show.
+In 2019, Vickie began hosting her own podcast, Excuse Me: The Vickie Guerrero Show.

 Personal life

-Guerrero is a Christian of French and Mexican descent.
+Benson is a Christian of French and Mexican descent.
 Vickie married Eddie Guerrero on April 24, 1990, after three years of dating.
 Guerrero's father encouraged them to marry following the announcement of Vickie's first pregnancy.
 Together, Vickie and Eddie had two daughters: Shaul Marie Guerrero (born October 14, 1990), who is married to fellow professional wrestler Aiden English, and Sherilyn Amber Guerrero (born July 8, 1995).
-They were married until his death.
+They were married until his death on November 13, 2005.

 On June 18, 2015, Vickie announced her engagement to partner Kris Benson, and the two were married on September 12, 2015.
+In March 2023, Vickie's younger daughter, Sherilyn, accused Benson of sexually assaulting her while on a cruise in 2020.
+Vickie's older daughter, Shaul, as well as Chavo Guerrero backed Sherilyn's claim, while Vickie and Benson vehemently denied the accusations.

 After leaving WWE in 2014, she revealed her plans to start a new career in medical administration.
 Vickie became officially certified as a medical office administrator and was hired by a pharmaceutical company as a medical administrator.
 In 2019, she graduated from Herzing University with a Bachelor of Science in healthcare administration.